 For the determination of emissions, no detailed data on the generator equipment of the Central European inland fleet was available.
 For this reason, LANUV examined the existing databases as part of CLINSH.
-An analysis of the IVR database maintained by the "Bundesverband der Deutschen Binnenschifffahrt e.V.
+An analysis of the IVRs maintained by the "Bundesverband der Deutschen Binnenschifffahrt e.V.
 (BDB)" (extract requested for CLINSH 2017)(2) showed that some of the data on the main engines was not up-to-date and that the data on the generator fleet was neither up-to-date nor complete and therefore not suitable for the research question.

 Similar to vehicles in road and rail transport, inland vessels are inspected at regular intervals for safety and functionality.
 Ship owners are free to choose in which EU Member State they have their vessels inspected.
-In the course of the administrative assistance, LANUV NRW requested the data available at the German ZBBD database (German Ship Inspection Commission) (3) on the engines and generators on the ships inspected by the German Commission.
+In the course of the administrative assistance, LANUV NRW requested the data available at the German ZBBD database (German Ship Inspection Commission) on the engines and generators on the ships inspected by the Commission3.
 The data used is mainly from German ships, but also included are about 100 Dutch and Belgian ships.
-In total, data sets from 280 tanker vessels, 609 cargo vessels and 34 river cruise vessels were available, which at least contained in minimum information on the power of one of the generators on board.
+In total, data sets from 280 tankers and 609 cargo motor vessels were available, which at least contained information on the power of one of the generators on board.

-Unfortunately, despite repeated requests, the data from the Dutch and Belgian Inspection Commissions could not be provided by either the Province of Zuid Holland or Belgian port authorities in the course of administrative assistance to CLINSH.
+Unfortunately, despite repeated requests, the data from the Dutch and Belgian investigative commissions could not be provided by either the Province of Zuid Holland or Belgian port authorities in the course of administrative assistance to CLINSH.
 The inclusion of additional Dutch and Belgian data would have led to an even more reliable result.
 Nevertheless, due to the relatively high number of ships, the evaluation of the generator fleet, using the German ZBBD database, provides a representative picture that can be used for the emission estimates.
 The tables 1a and 1b show the analyzed data of the ships and the generators, separated into freight and tanker ships.